ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 {: #block-storage-profile-overview}

 When you create a Block Storage volume, you can select from various profiles.
-- The defined performance family profile provides even more flexibility when it comes to specifying capacity and IOPS.
+- [Select availability]{: tag-green} The `defined performance family` profile provides even more flexibility when it comes to specifying capacity and IOPS.
 Volume profiles in the defined performance family can scale volume performance independent of capacity.
 By using the `sdp` profile, you can create a volume with up to 32 TB capacity and an IOPS value in a range of 100 - 64,000.
-- Select a profile from the _tiered_ profile family when you want to pick a profile where performance scales with capacity of the volume.
+- Select a profile from the `tiered` profile family when you want to pick a profile where performance scales with capacity of the volume.
-- Select the profile from the _custom_ profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
+- Select the profile from the `custom` profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
 When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.

-[Select availability]{: tag-green} The `sdp` profile is available to allowlisted accounts in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+The `sdp` profile is available to allowlisted accounts in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
 The `custom` and `tiered` profiles are available in every region for every customer.
 For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

 The following table shows the available storage profiles with their different properties.